Recursive properties of the characteristic polynomial of weighted lattices

-Note that $U_{2,q+1}$ is representable over $\F_q$ as a $[q+1,2]_q$ code, satisfying the classical Singleton bound.
-This code is also a simplex code and in analogy with Corollary \ref{cor:critsimplex}, its critical exponent is equal to the dimension of the code.
+Note that $U_{2,q+1}$ is representable over $\F_q$ as an $\F_q$-$[q+1,2]$ Hamming-metric code, satisfying the classical Singleton bound.
+This code is also a simplex code and in analogy with Corollary~\ref{cor:critsimplex}, its critical exponent is equal to the dimension of the code.